guillemsrr/zitro-test/README.md

 public readonly ON_LOAD_COMPLETE_EVENT: string = 'onLoadComplete';
 ```

-And in `SplashScreenHandler` I listen to the event, and when it is triggered, I load the menu scene.
+And in `SplashScreenHandler` listens to the event, and when it is triggered, it loads the menu scene.

 ```ts
 @property({visible: true})